googleforgames/quilkin/docs/src/services/xds.md

 ## Overview

 In addition to static configuration provided upon startup, a Quiklin proxy's configuration can also be updated at runtime.
 The proxy can be configured on startup to talk to a set of management servers which provide it with updates throughout its lifecycle.

 Communication between the proxy and management server uses the [xDS gRPC protocol][xDS], similar to an [envoy proxy]. xDS is one of the standard configuration mechanisms for software proxies and as a result, Quilkin can be setup to discover configuration resources from any API compatible server.
 Also, given that the protocol is [well specified][xDS-protocol], it is similarly straight-forward to implement a custom server to suit any deployment's needs.

 As described within the [xDS-api] documentation, the xDS API comprises a set of resource discovery APIs, each serving a specific set of configuration resource types, while the protocol itself comes in several [variants][xds-variants].
-Quilkin implements the **Aggregated Discovery Service (ADS)** _State of the World (SotW)_ variant with gRPC.
+Quilkin implements the **Aggregated Discovery Service (ADS)** _[Incremental xDS][incremental-xds]_ variant with gRPC.

 ## Supported APIs